What do people who have worked in the arts for most of their career do when they retire? For me, the answer was found in the word “passion.”

-For my entire life, it is the arts that has driven me and guided my decisions on the major choices I have made throughout my journey.
+For my entire life, it is the arts that has driven me and guided my decisions on the major choices made throughout my journey.
 With that passion at my core, I want to help you raise your expectations, your successes, and your drive.
 If you are a performing or visual artist, an artist agent or manager, an arts presenter, an arts organization leader, an arts educator, or anyone associated with the arts, I feel I can help.
 Here’s a little about my experience.

-Accolades and honors have come from the Society of Illustrators, American College Theatre Festival, Graphic Arts Association, IUP Research Institute, Indiana County Tourist Bureau, Mid-America Theatre Conference, IUP LGBT Commission, Phi Beta Kappa, National Endowment for the Arts, IUP School of Graduate Studies, Council for Advancement and Support of Education, Governor’s Office of the Commonwealth of Pennsylvania, and Indiana Arts Council, among others.
+Accolades and honors have come from the Society of Illustrators, American College Theatre Festival, Graphic Arts Association, IUP Research Institute, Indiana County Tourist Bureau, Mid-America Theatre Conference, IUP LGBT Commission, Phi Beta Kappa, Pennsylvania Council on the Arts, National Endowment for the Arts, IUP School of Graduate Studies, Council for Advancement and Support of Education, Governor’s Office of the Commonwealth of Pennsylvania, and Indiana Arts Council, among others.

 My training in the arts began in performance through music and theater.
 Although quite a few years ago, I acted professionally in leading roles during four seasons with a summer stock theater in Missouri, two seasons with a summer theater in Minnesota, and two shows with a dinner theater in Illinois.
 In addition to performances in college and community theater, I was involved in a few productions and numerous classes in New York City.
 I have also done work as a director, producer, lighting designer, stage manager, and choreographer despite my limited dance prowess.

 I am involved locally leading the Neighborhood Covid Safety Project and active with the Indiana County Democratic Committee as secretary, YMCA Youth Mentoring Program, Indiana Inclusion, and other community support programs.